Designing an inventory report

 Go to the Explore window, locate your data cube, and then drag the SubcategoryName column to the Group Body region.

-In the Properties window, set the appearance of the data label as follows:
+In the Properties panel, set the appearance of the data label as follows:

 - Set Background to LightGray.

-- Set Dock Location to Center.
-This will dock the label to the sides of the Group Body region and fill the whole width.
+- Set Dock Location to Top.
+This will dock the label to the top of the Group Body region and fill the whole width.

 - Set Horizontal Text Alignment to Left.